AincradOT/platform/platform/README.md

 gcloud auth application-default set-quota-project $(terraform -chdir=platform/0-bootstrap output -raw bootstrap_project_id)
 ```

-This prevents "quota project not set" errors when terraform makes API calls.

 ### 5. Migrate bootstrap state to GCS

-**Why:** The bootstrap state is initially stored locally.
+The bootstrap state is initially stored locally.
 Migrate it to GCS for consistency.

 Edit `platform/0-bootstrap/backends.tf` and uncomment/replace the `terraform` block with GCS backend.
 Update the `bucket` name: